 We, too, must remember to act in this way.
-Think of refugee families like the Issas from Lebanon.
-Are we truly able to imagine what this family needs living in a foreign land, their lives shattered by war?
-How difficult it is to understand their daily suffering!
+Surely, we can call to mind images of individuals and communities from seemingly distant lands and unknown situations: lives lived in Rwanda, Colombia, Honduras and more.
+Are we really the experts, qualified to instruct these communities on how to live their lives, address their problems?
+How difficult it is to understand their daily joys and suffering!
 And yet, as we engage in global solidarity and reach out to those who are poorest and most vulnerable, we must try to understand-by listening.

-Catholic social teaching calls us to engage in subsidiarity, which means empowering those individuals and communities who are nearest to a problem to work together in devising a solution.
+Catholic social teaching calls us to engage in subsidiarity, which means working with individuals and communities that are nearest to a problem to devise a solution.
 How easy it is to propose solutions for others' problems; how much harder it is to enter into constructive dialogue for the betterment of all.